retr0-1ntell0/ligolo_setup/README.md

 It is straight forward and really easy to use.

 ### Requirement
 The only requirement so far is to have root access or password to be able to make it work.
-If you are having issues running the commands you are proably missing `iproute` or `iproute2` package depending on your OS.
+If you are having issues running the commands you are proably missing `iproute` or `iproute2`, `awk`, `grep`, `xargs` and `nl` packages depending on your OS.
+Of course, you need to have `ligolo-ng` installed and the proxy having the name `ligolo-proxy` in your PATH.

 On Debian/Ubuntu-based distributions:
 ```